 Senior Information Risk Owner (SIRO)

 The SIRO is a senior member of staff who has ultimate responsibility for operational risk, ensuring that the school’s policies and procedures are effective and comply with legislation, and promoting good practice in school.
-In our organisation this role lies with the [insert job role e.g. Headteacher].
+In our organisation this role lies with the Head Teacher.

 Single Point of Contact (SPOC)

 The SPOC is someone at school level who can take operational responsibility for data protection, including communicating with data subjects and the DPO.
-In our organisation this role lies with the [insert job role e.g. School Business Manager].
+In our organisation this role lies with the Admin Assistant.

 Information Asset Owner (IAO)